 Brief: Design an engaging experience for visitors of Carnegie Museum of Natural History (CMNH).

-Solution: Wildlife Adventure is an experience filled with interaction activities to explore dioramas.
+Project Description: Wildlife Adventure is an experience filled with interactive activities to explore dioramas.
 By utilizing AR technology, and a mixture of digital and physical interfaces, Wildlife Adventure brings new life to the static dioramas and enables visitors to gain a new perspective on how human impacts affect the different ecosystems.

 Team: Laura Rodriguez, Melody Ma